An introduction to pitch strength in contemporary popular music analysis and production: Variable pitch strength in contemporary popular music

 \end{enumerate}

+The BEA dataset (see Appendix~\ref{ref:appendix6}) is processed with Resonance EQ (-1 to +1, or 0 to 200\%).
+As illustrated in \textbf{Figure~\ref{fig:PC1PC2}}, the processed noisiness-inharmonicity values cover a range similar to the original dataset's.

-\textbf{Figure~\ref{fig:PC1PC2}} shows the distribution of noisiness-inharmonicity values for the BEA dataset (see Appendix~\ref{ref:appendix6}), along with the effect of Resonance EQ on the median of the distribution.
-In this representation, PS may correlate with the first principal component, with higher PS values located in the bottom-left region of the graph. \textbf{Figure~\ref{fig:resonanceEQ}} in Appendix~\ref{ref:appendix5} shows how the Resonance EQ processes translate in terms of the power spectrum.
-The wide range of smoothness corresponding to the median positions of the processed dataset suggests that the corresponding audio covers a wide range of PS.
+\textbf{Figure~\ref{fig:resonanceEQ}} in Appendix~\ref{ref:appendix5} shows how this span translates in terms of the power spectrum.
+The wide range of smoothness covered by the processed dataset suggests that the corresponding audio covers a wide range of PS.

-\paragraph{Tracks within a song.} Individual tracks/stems within a song can exhibit different PS.
-In \citet{hypermusic2023boom}, the vocal stem has a higher PS than the bass stem, which in turn has a higher PS than the drum stem.
-Using \citepos{zwicker1990pitchstrength} sounds as a reference, the vocal stem compares to sounds 4-5, the bass stem to sounds 6-7, and the drum stem to sounds 8-9. \textbf{Figure~\ref{fig:PC1PC2hypermusic}} shows the positions of the stems in the noisiness-inharmonicity space.
+\paragraph{Tracks within a song.} Individual tracks within a song can exhibit different PS.
+In \citet{primaal2023boom}, the vocal stem has a higher PS than the bass stem, which in turn has a higher PS than the drum stem.
+Using \citepos{zwicker1990pitchstrength} sounds as a reference, the vocal stem compares to sounds 4--5, the bass stem to sounds 6--7, and the drum stem to sounds 8--9. \textbf{Figure~\ref{fig:PC1PC2hypermusic}} shows the positions of the stems' beats in the noisiness-inharmonicity space.

-\paragraph{Low PS does not prevent melodies.} In trap music for example, low PS melodies may be found in hi-hat tracks.
+\paragraph{Low PS does not prevent melodies.} In trap music, low PS melodies may be found in hi-hat tracks.
 The transcription in \citet[video 1]{suicideboys2015clouds} features such a track.
-Using \citepos{zwicker1990pitchstrength} sounds as a reference, the hi-hats compare to sounds 7-9 in terms of PS.
+Using \citepos{zwicker1990pitchstrength} sounds as a reference, the hi-hats compare to sounds 7--9 in terms of PS.

-\paragraph{Summary.} PS in contemporary popular music may be highly variable.
-This variability can be observed both between songs and within individual songs, across different stems.